 Atlantic herring has recovered substantially from the very low levels of the 1970s and is now harvested sustainably.
 The Atlantic herring fishery is extremely valuable to the economy in the U.S. Northeast.
 Herring are sold frozen, salted, or canned as sardines in both U.S. and international markets and provide affordable bait to lobster, blue crab, and tuna fishermen.
-Herring are managed under “annual catch limits,” which limit the amount of herring fishermen are allowed to catch in a year to ensure the resource isn’t overharvested again and that this important fishery can continue for generations to come.
+Herring are managed under annual catch limits, which limit the amount of herring fishermen are allowed to catch per year to ensure the resource isn’t overharvested again and that this important fishery can continue for generations to come.

 LOCATION & HABITAT